 Dry Rubbed Pressure Cooked and Grilled Ribs take the amazing infusion of spices via a dry rub and some marinating time.
 The next phase some time in a pressure cooker to seal all those flavors into the ribs, and finally on the grill braising these babies with all that good dry rubbed stuff and liquid left in the pressure cooker to use as a glaze.
 If your family loves ribs, then tantalize their taste buds with these!

-Dry rubbed to me is a great way to get lots of flavors into a protein and not losing the foundation of the meat in the end.
-As a kid I was always playing with my food and my mom would always lecture me about respecting our tradition and not straying off the path of recipes that were handed down from generation to generation, Me being me when someone told me I couldn’t do something I would plant my feet into the ground and do what my heart and soul wanted me to do and that was create.
+Dry rub to me is a great way to get lots of flavors into a protein and not losing the foundation of the meat in the end.
+As a kid I was always playing with my food and my mom would always lecture me about respecting our tradition and not straying off the path of recipes that were handed down from generation to generation, Me being me, when someone told me I couldn't do something, I would plant my feet into the ground and do what my heart and soul wanted me to do and that was to create.
 Today I am all grown up and I am still playing with my food without those lectures and reprimands!
 I am always looking for new ideas to heighten flavors, tenderizing, and sharing these great discoveries with all of you, and respecting my creative soul.
-I am quite excited to reveal how I did these pork ribs which I made for my son’s partner Devyn as I know both of them love their pork.
+I am quite excited to reveal how I did these pork ribs which I made for my son's partner Devyn as I know, both of them love pork.

 I was at The Italian Centre Shop the other day and as I was glancing in their organic meats, I saw this lovely rack of pork ribs and I knew I had to get them as ideas were floating in the creative soup I call my mind.
 I wanted to do something different, something that would take many principles of barbequing and take it to a highly elevated level.
-Well thanks to that inner child and my desire to still play around with my food I came up with this process of creating our Dry Rubbed Pressure Cooked and Grilled Ribs!
+Well, thanks to that inner child and my desire to still play around with my food I came up with this process of creating our Dry Rubbed Pressure Cooked and Grilled Ribs!

-The first thing I did was to raid the pantry of almost all the spices and dry herbs I had to create what I dry rubbed the ribs with, okay well maybe not all of them, we do not want to go to over the top with these.
-I won’t divulge all the ingredients for the rub as the recipe explains it all, but will touch on a few such as celery powder, fresh ground coriander, fresh ground fennel, paprika and so on.
+The first thing I did was to raid the pantry of almost all the spices and dry herbs I had to create what I dry rubbed the ribs with, okay well maybe not all of them, we do not want to go too over the top with these.
+I won't divulge all the ingredients for the rub as the recipe explains it all, but will touch on a few such as celery powder, fresh ground coriander, fresh ground fennel, paprika, and so on.
 I did add just a few of the fresh herbs we are growing in our herb box in our backyard.
 A little oregano, thyme, rosemary, and basil all chopped really fine and mixed in the rub mixture.
-I have to tell you it smells amazing as I am rubbing it in all over the top, bottom and sides of the rack of pork ribs which I cut into four pieces.
+I have to tell you it smells amazing as I am rubbing it all over the top, bottom, and sides of the rack of pork ribs which I cut into four pieces.
 Now a little time in the fridge so that dry rub can work its magic and infuse into the beautiful organic meat.

-This is where my creativity comes in.
+Here my creativity comes in.
 I remember my mom and dad always boiled their ribs prior to putting them in the oven or barbequing them.
 I remember seeing them come out of the water looking a little pale and boring.
-Don’t get me wrong the end result of my parents’ ribs were always delicious as they would season them after the boiling and make up a BBQ sauce.
+Don't get me wrong the end result of my parents' ribs were always delicious as they would season them after the boiling and make up a BBQ sauce.
 They were so tender and fall off the bone good.
 I just wanted to start the flavoring right at the beginning and seal all those notes by using the pressure cooker and a little vegetable broth, ketchup, and bay leaves.
 Just after about 20 minutes of pressure cooking I stopped the process and allowed the steam to dissipate and here you have the ribs with so much aroma and look at the colors.
 That beautiful robust sauce in the pot is not going to waste, I am going to use it to glaze these wonderful ribs on the barbeque.

 Now comes the fun part, the grilling.
 I have the grill on medium heat on both the outside grills and the middle is off completely.
 Indirect heat is the way to go.
 I don't want to burn these after I have spent so much time and passion preparing them.
 The juices from the pressure cooker I put in a bowl and with a brush in hand I glaze the top and bottom of the previously dry rubbed then pressure cooked ribs.
 Don't these look so enticing and delicious, I think so.
 Look at the beautiful colors.
 The caramelization of the juices.
 The aroma is amazing, my mouth is watering.

 I love how the braising liquid gives this juicy sheen and keeps the ribs so moist.
-You can see evidence of how the ribs were dry rubbed with all those spices embedded in the strands of these amazing ribs.
-I can’t wait to sink my teeth in and I am going to do just that!
+You can see evidence of how the ribs were dry-rubbed with all those spices embedded in the strands of these amazing ribs.
+I can't wait to sink my teeth in and I am going to do just that!
 OMG, so moist and juicy.
 The flavors of coriander, celery, paprika, fennel, garlic powder, all those dry herbs just dancing on my tongue so delightfully.
 The meat of the rib coming off the bone and you can taste the sweetness of the pork and those beautiful charred bits giving a smoky note to the profile.